Mission + History

 In 2001, Don Guerrein retired, and a search for a new Executive Director commenced.
 After an extensive search, Steve McDermott was hired as Executive Director.
 For several years, the Partnership maintained an office within an area of the Presque Isle Marina maintenance building.
 This began a period of rapid change, and the initiation of many new projects, with the Board of Directors expanding by two new members.

 In May 2006, the DCNR opened the Tom Ridge Environmental Center at the top of the peninsula hill and moved its administrative offices to the new Center.
 The offices of the Presque Isle Partnership also moved into the building.
-In addition, the Center housed a large format theatre, nature shop, and café and many other environmentally related non-profits.
+In addition, the Center houses a large format theatre, nature shop, and café and many other environmentally related non-profits.

 In 2009, Jon DeMarco joined the Partnership as an intern and worked organizing many of the Partnership’s projects.
 It was in 2013 that he was hired by the Partnership as Events Coordinator.
 He worked with Steve McDermott and followed him as Executive Director in 2014.